Billuc/billuc.github.io/app/src/routes/blog/vue-tsyringe.md

 })
 ```

-> Note that the rollupTypescript plugin has to be in second position -right after the vue plugin- in order for this to work !
+> _IMPORTANT:_ Note that the rollupTypescript plugin has to be in second position -right after the vue plugin- in order for this to work !

 Finally, import the Reflect polyfill in the `main.ts` file.